wxMaxima-developers/wxmaxima/info/wxmaxima.md

 `GDK_BACKEND=x11 wxmaxima`

-## The manual browser

-### Why is the integrated manual browser not offered on my Windows PC?
+## Why is the integrated manual browser not offered on my Windows PC?

 Either wxWidgets wasn’t compiled with support for Microsoft’s webview2 or Microsoft’s webview2 isn’t installed.

-### Why is the external manual browser not working on my Linux box?
+## Why is the external manual browser not working on my Linux box?

 The HTML browser might be a snap, flatpack or appimage version.
 All of these typically cannot access files that are installed on your local system.
 Another reason might be